Global Ikhwan child abuse scandal: State governments

-Perlis

 On 20 September 2024, Perlis became the first state in Malaysia to classify GISB as a deviant group after Perlis State Fatwa Committee issued a fatwa stating that the beliefs and teachings in GISB contains characteristics of deviant teachings.
 The State Fatwa Committee also added that GISB 'is a continuation of Al-Arqam teachings, which were banned nationwide' and that 'such beliefs are deviant and have strayed from Islam.'

-Selangor

 On 21 September 2024, the Sultan of Selangor ordered the Selangor Islamic Religious Department to cooperate with the police in investigating the child abuse scandal.
 He also directed the Selangor State Fatwa Committee to issue a ruling concerning GISB.
 The chairman of the Selangor Islamic Religious Council issued a statement instructing religious enforcement officers to investigate all charity homes and schools linked to GISB to ensure that no deviant teachings were being propagated.
 On 3 October 2024, Selangor became the second state to declare GISB a deviant group after investigations revealed that they still adhere to Al-Arqam teachings in their beliefs and practices.

-Pahang

 On 5 October 2024, GISB was officially deviant in Pahang after a special meeting convened by Sultan Abdullah concluded with a ruling that declared the group misguided and deviant according to Islamic teachings.

-Melaka

 On 14 October 2024, the Melaka Fatwa Committee issued a fatwa declaring GISB teachings as deviant during a special committee meeting on 3 October.
 The Melaka Religious Department and the Royal Malaysia Police also conducted operations at GISB premises in the state.

-Penang

 On 18 October 2024, the Penang State Fatwa Committee declared the teachings and practices of GISB as deviant, aligning Penang with five other states that have issued similar rulings.
 The decision, based on findings from the Penang Islamic Religious Affairs Department (JHEAIPP) and state police, highlighted that GISB’s beliefs and practices diverge from accepted Islamic teachings.
 The fatwa restricts any association with GISB activities, including support, distribution of materials, or participation in events.
 To aid individuals affected by GISB’s practices, Penang has established the Darul Hidayah Complex as a faith recovery center, pending formal gazettement following royal consent.

-Sabah

 Sabah, through its Islamic Affairs Coordination Committee (JaPHEIS), and the Sarawak police, closely monitored the activities of GISB in their respective states following the scandal.
 By October 2024, after extensive monitoring and operations by authorities, almost all GISB premises in both states were closed down and ceased operations.
 On 22 October 2024, the Sabah State Fatwa Council declared GISB's teachings deviant, making it the 17th banned group in the state.